 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-A key responsibility of the Regional Economic Modelling team (JRC Seville) is the development, maintenance and use of the RHOMOLO model, a spatial computable general equilibrium model with a focus on EU regions and sectors developed in cooperation with Directorate-General for Regional and Urban Policy (DG REGIO) and used for policy impact assessment.
-A web tool has been developed to allow users to better understand how the model works by running simple simulations of structural changes (in labour productivity, total factor productivity, and transport costs) on a simplified version of RHOMOLO.
+A RHOMOLO web tool is available to users who want to understand how a simplified version of the model works by running basic simulations with three illustrative shocks (to labour productivity, total factor productivity, and transport costs).
 Starting from 2018, the analyses carried out by the Regional Economic Modelling team are published in the JRC Working Papers series on Territorial Modelling.

 For more information, please use this contact form, or have a look at the following personal pages to contact a specific team member.

 Javier Barbero joined the JRC in 2016.
-He holds an undergraduate degree in economics from Universidad Autónoma de Madrid, an MSc in International Economics and a PhD in economics from the same university.
-His main fields of interest are: Economic Theory, Location Theory, Spatial Economics, New Economic Geography, International Economics, Regional and Urban Economics, Econometrics, Networks, Computational Economics.
+He holds an undergraduate degree in Economics, an MSc in International Economics, and a PhD in Economics from Universidad Autónoma de Madrid.
+Javier is one of the RHOMOLO model developers, he is working on a version of the model including firm heterogeneity, and he also uses econometric methods when required by the nature of the issues under scrutiny.
+His main fields of interest are the following: Economic Theory, Spatial Economics, New Economic Geography, International Economics, Regional and Urban Economics, Econometrics, Networks, and Computational Economics.

 Andrea Conte is currently the project leader of the REMO team.
-He holds a PhD and MSc in Economics from CORIPE and the Economics Department of the University of Turin, Italy.
-He was a visiting research fellow at the CNR (Italian National Research Council), ISTAT (Italian National Statistical Office), ILO (International Labour Organization) and Birkbeck College (London).
-He was Senior Research Fellow at the Max Planck Institute of Economics (Jena, Germany) from 2005 to 2007.
-He joined the European Commission in 2008 in the Directorate General for Economic & Financial Affairs (ECFIN), Brussels, Belgium before moving to the Joint Research Centre in the Directorate "Growth and Innovation" (Seville, Spain).
-He is a specialist in innovation, public finance and regional policy, and has authored or co-authored a number of articles and policy notes on these issues.
+He holds a PhD and MSc in Economics from CORIPE and the Economics Department of the University of Turin.
+He was a visiting Research Fellow at the CNR (Italian National Research Council), ISTAT (Italian National Statistical Office), ILO (International Labour Organization) and Birkbeck College (London).
+He was Senior Research Fellow at the Max Planck Institute of Economics in Jena from 2005 to 2007.
+Andrea joined the European Commission in 2008 in the Directorate General for Economic & Financial Affairs (ECFIN), before moving to JRC Seville.
+He is a specialist in Innovation, Public Finance, and Regional Policy.

 Olga Diukanova joined the JRC in 2013.
 She holds Bachelor and Master Degrees in Applied Mathematics and a PhD in Economics.
-Olga has 9 years of experience in developing computable general equilibrium models.
-She works with static, recursive-dynamic, forward-looking and overlapping generations models written in GAMS, GAMS/MPSGE and GEMPACK software.
-Olga specializes in modelling regional, trade, transport, energy and environmental policies.
-Her current work with the REMO team includes RHOMOLO model development, policy impact assessment and sensitivity analysis.
+Olga has a considerable experience in working with static, recursive-dynamic, forward-looking and overlapping generations models written in softwares like GAMS, GAMS/MPSGE and GEMPACK.
+Her main research interests include modelling regional, trade, transport, energy, and environmental policies.
+Her current work within the REMO team includes RHOMOLO model development, policy impact assessment, and sensitivity analysis.

-Stylianos Sakkas joined the JRC in September 2016.
-He holds an undergraduate degree (BSc) in Economic and Regional Development from Panteion University of Social and Political Sciences, Athens, an MSc in Economics from Athens University of Economics and Business and a PhD in Economics from the same university.
-During September 2015 - December he was a Visiting Research Student at the European Institute of the London School of Economics and Political Science (LSE).
-During the same period he worked as a Research Intern at the Hellenic Observatory of LSE.
-His research interests include fiscal Policy and public finance , DSGE models and regional development.
-His current work on the REMO team focuses on the modelling of human capital, and fiscal policy extensions of the RHOMOLO model.
+Stylianos Sakkas joined the JRC in 2016.
+He holds an BSc in Economic and Regional Development from Panteion University of Social and Political Sciences, Athens, and a MSc and a PhD in Economics from Athens University of Economics and Business.
+Prior to joining the JRC, he was a Visiting Research Student at the European Institute of the London School of Economics and Political Science (LSE), working as a Research Intern at the LSE Hellenic Observatory.
+His research interests include Fiscal Policy and Public Finance, DSGE models and Regional Development.
+His current work within the REMO team focusses on the modelling of human capital, and on adding fiscal policy extensions to the RHOMOLO model.